Ronald Dominique: Murders

-In February 2005, Dominique murdered 22-year-old Leon Lirett, an alcoholic vagrant who had previously lived with two other victims – Barnett and Anoka Jones – and was even considered the prime suspect in Jones' murder, as he was the last person to see him prior to the former's disappearance.
-Two months later, in April, Dominique met 31-year-old August Watkins, a homeless man who he lured to his truck with promises of an overnight stay.
-After Watkins ended up in his trailer, Dominique gave him alcohol and offered him to have sex with a supposed female acquaintance, before tying up, raping and strangling the victim.
-After Watkins's corpse was discovered, police began to consider for the first time that a serial killer was active in Kenner and Houma, since the murders in both areas demonstrated a strikingly similar modus operandi.
+In February 2005, Dominique murdered 22-year-old Leon Lirett, who had previously lived with two other victims – Barnett and Anoka Jones – and was considered the prime suspect in Jones' murder, as he was the last person to see him prior to the former's disappearance.
+Two months later, in April, Dominique met 31-year-old August Watkins, who he lured to his truck.
+After Watkins ended up in his trailer, Dominique tied him up, raped, and strangled the victim.
+After Watkins's corpse was discovered, police finally began to consider for the first time that a serial killer was active in Kenner and Houma, since the murders in both areas demonstrated a strikingly similar modus operandi.
 The case was handed over to the Federal Bureau of Investigation (FBI).

 A few days after killing Watkins, Dominique killed 23-year-old Kurt Cunningham.
-Later that summer, he murdered 28-year-old Alonzo Hogan in St. Charles Parish and 17-year-old Wayne Smith in Terrebonne Parish, luring them both under the pretense of them having sex with one of his female friends.
-Unlike the previous victims, Hogan and Smith had no prior criminal convictions and weren't known to use drugs.
+Later that summer, he murdered 28-year-old Alonzo Hogan in St. Charles Parish and 17-year-old Wayne Smith in Terrebonne Parish.
 Hogan had been raped by Dominique pre-mortem, while no traces of semen were found on Smith's corpse since his body had been disposed of in a canal, where it had severely decomposed when discovered only a few days later.

 In September 2005, Dominique murdered 40-year-old Chris Deville, who was trying to hitchhike out of Napoleonville following Hurricane Katrina.
 He later dumped Deville's corpse in a reed field.
-His skeletal remains were discovered the following month and identified by relatives, only thanks to ID cards and other personal belongings left beside the body.
+His skeletal remains were discovered the following month and identified by relatives, thanks only to ID cards and other personal belongings left beside the body.
 In late November, Dominique killed 21-year-old Nicholas Pellegrin in Lafourche Parish.
 During the investigation into his death, Pellegrin's relatives told the police that shortly before his death, the deceased man borrowed $400 from local drug dealers and had missed the payment date, after which he began to receive death threats.
 Therefore, prior to Dominique's capture, Pellegrin's death was wrongfully thought to be drug-related.

 Dominique's last confirmed victim was 27-year-old Christopher Sutterfield.
-A bisexual, he had met Dominique in the summer of 2006, after which the two began dating.
+He had met Dominique in the summer of 2006, after which the two began supposedly dating.
 On October 14, while on a date together in Iberville Parish, Dominique hit Sutterfield on the head with a heavy object, causing him to lose consciousness.
-After finding his body, police interviewed Sutterfield's relatives, friends and acquaintances, all of whom confirmed that they had last seen him with a man driving a black SUV, but were unable to describe the companion's appearance.
+After finding his body, police interviewed Sutterfield's relatives, friends, and acquaintances, all of whom confirmed they had last seen him with a man driving a black SUV, but they were unable to describe his companion's appearance.